Peachtree, North Carolina: History

 In 1837, settlers established a Baptist church in Peachtree.
 Peachtree had its own post office from 1839 to 1866 and again between 1878 and 1907.
+Five one-room school houses operated in different parts of Peachtree from 1901 to 1910.
+In 1910, a wooden junior high school was constructed and served the community for 19 years.
+A new brick school and auditorium were erected in 1928.
+When the state began providing bus transport, the junior high school closed and high school students attended Murphy High School.
+A fire destroyed the Peachtree school in 1945 and a new $100,000, eight-classroom Peachtree Elementary School was constructed in 1947.
+By 1957, the school enrolled 250 students.
+After a fire in 1986, the classroom building was rebuilt in 1989.

 The community was considered as a site for the Western Carolina Regional Airport, which was later constructed 8 mi northeast in Marble.
-Peachtree Elementary School was constructed in 1947.
-After a fire in 1986, the classroom building was rebuilt in 1989.
 The community was formerly the site of the "Murphy Drive-In" movie theater.
 The theater's screen was flattened by high winds in 1974.
 The Peachtree Volunteer Fire Department was founded in 1974.
 Its current facility was built in 2009.
-The Peachtree Community Center was built in the mid-1970s and serves as the local polling place.
+The Peachtree Community Center was built in 1976 and serves as the local polling place.
 The center was renovated in 2024.
 The 332-employee Peachtree Products plant closed in January 1975.
 Aegis Power Systems founded its Peachtree plant in 1995.

 In the early 2020s Peachtree was the planned site of a single consolidated high school for Cherokee County, combining Andrews, Hiwassee Dam, and Murphy high schools.
 In 2023, however, new members of the Cherokee County Board of Education voted against the plan.

 On the night of May 8, 2024, an EF-1 tornado hit Peachtree, as part of the Tornado outbreak of May 6–9, 2024.
 One home was destroyed and seven suffered major damage.
 This is the most recent confirmed tornado in Cherokee County, the previous being around 2018.
 A tornado was said to have also hit Peachtree on March 3, 2023.